A soft, chewy, gluten-free chocolate chip cookie loaded with everything! Features buckwheat, oats, pecans, coconut flakes and chocolate chips!

 - Serve immediately or store in a sealed container.

-MAKE AHEAD: The cookie dough can be made ahead, then covered and stored in fridge for up to 3 days.
+Make ahead: The cookie dough can be made ahead, then covered and stored in the fridge for up to 3 days.
 If the dough is too firm to scoop into tablespoons, let it stand at room temperature for 20 minutes.